The Sims 3: Audio

 Music for The Sims 3 was composed by Steve Jablonsky.
 Scores were recorded with the Hollywood Studio Symphony at Newman Scoring Stage at 20th Century Fox.
 Music for the game's stereo and guitar objects was produced by others, including Ladytron, Darrell Brown, Rebeca Mauleon, and Peppino D'Agostino.
 Additional music was produced by APM Music.
-Two soundtracks have been released for The Sims 3 base game, The Sims 3 Soundtrack and The Sims 3 – Stereo Jams.
+Two soundtracks have been released for The Sims 3 base game: The Sims 3 Soundtrack and The Sims 3 – Stereo Jams.
 The soundtrack includes theme music and the Stereo Jams album includes music from stereos in game.
-All songs on Stereo Jams are in Simlish.

-Several musical artists partnered with EA to perform some of their songs in the language of Sims, Simlish.
+All songs on Stereo Jams are in Simlish, the language of Sims.
+Several musical artists partnered with EA to perform some of their songs in Simlish.
 Artists have ranged from Katy Perry, Lady Antebellum, Flaming Lips, Damien Marley, Depeche Mode, Nelly Furtado, and Flo Rida.